Why Do Protein Shakes Make My Stomach Hurt?

 Why Do Protein Shakes Hurt My Stomach?

-I myself have a hard time digesting most protein supplements.
+I myself have experienced digestive issues with protein supplements.

-And it was not until I started reading ingredient lists that my side effects started to make sense.
+It was not until I started reading ingredient lists that the side effects made sense.

-This makes them hard to break down and absorb, which can lead to a range of gastrointestinal (GI) symptoms, including stomach pain.
+As you might imagine, this can lead to gastrointestinal (GI) symptoms, including stomach pain.

 🚫 Avoid Food Additives

-Emulsifiers, thickeners, and other ultra-processed additives look nothing like real food, which makes them hard to digest.
+Emulsifiers, thickeners, and other ultra-processed additives look nothing like real food – and your gut knows it.

-And too much intestinal gas can cause bloating, stomach pain, and even constipation!
+A byproduct of fermentation is gas, which can cause bloating, stomach pain, and even constipation.

-Regularly eating certain food additives can also alter the composition and function of your gut microbiome (North Clin Istanb, 2019).
+Beyond day-to-day discomfort, regularly consuming certain additives can alter the composition and function of your gut microbiome — the community of living in your digestive tract (North Clin Istanb, 2020).

-These shifts, known as gut dysbiosis, have been linked to a number of chronic digestive issues known to cause painful side effects (JGH Open, 2021).
+These shifts, known as gut dysbiosis, have been linked to chronic digestive conditions and persistent, painful symptoms (JGH Open, 2021).

 ⚠️ Here is a list of the most common food additives in protein supplements: